Music Man (company): Signature models

 In March 2016, Ernie Ball announced that St. Vincent had designed a signature Music Man guitar.
 It was originally released as the St. Vincent HHH signature model with three mini-humbuckers in a signature Vincent Blue finish, a paint color which Clark herself had personally hand-mixed and selected, as well as in black.
 A St. Vincent HH signature model was released in 2018 featuring two humbuckers in place of the three mini-humbuckers on the original.
 In 2021, a new St. Vincent Goldie signature model was released, featuring three gold foil mini-humbucker pickups, a reverse matching finish headstock, redesigned pickguard shape in 3-ply parchment, a roasted maple neck, and stainless steel frets.

 The Mariposa model was launched in 2019 with Omar Rodríguez-López.
 It has an okoume body in an angular shape with a laser-etched floral pickguard, and two custom humbuckers featuring two volume knobs with a tethered tone circuit, which creates variations in treble response when the pickups are set at different levels.

-In 2022, the Kaizen model was launched in collaboration with Tosin Abasi, a multi-scale 6- or 7-string guitar with an “infinity radius” fingerboard and Heat Treated humbuckers.
+In 2022, the Kaizen model was launched in collaboration with Tosin Abasi, a multi-scale 6- or 7-string guitar with an “infinity radius” fingerboard and Heat Treated (HT) humbuckers.

 In 2025, the Stingray II model was introduced in collaboration with Cory Wong, a variation of the classic Stingray bass design but in electric guitar form.
-It features an ergonomic redesigned body, and signature Cory Wong HT humbucker pickups.
+It features an ergonomic redesigned body, and signature Cory Wong HT humbucker pickups..
+The Stingray II model is now sold in the Grilver variation, a collaboration with bass player Dave LaRue.